Rust Creek Ending, Explained

 Lastly, the Sheriff just needs to be a part of the force till his retirement.
 If his sins were to see the light of day anytime before that, then his entire life would be at stake.
 In ‘Rust Creek,’ Sawyer is definitely the protagonist, and her struggles are well highlighted.
 However, the story would be incomplete if you don’t consider that the two men are doing what they deem necessary for their own survival.

 In fact, we’d argue that even though they did not survive in the end, they are the very reason that Sawyer did.
 Despite being in the meth business, Lowell wants to leave the small town and turn a new leaf.
 He even plans to do so until he crosses paths with the Sheriff on that fateful day.
 But while he may not have been able to escape his fate, it’s almost as if his hope and faith carry Sawyer to safety.
-In the end, it is also the tool taken from Lowell’s trailer that helps Sawyer escape the Sheriff’s attacks.
+Ultimately, it is also the tool taken from Lowell’s trailer that helps Sawyer escape the Sheriff’s attacks.

 Lack of Technology

 Plus, this only made us realize how dependent we are on technology in our daily lives today.
 However, the good thing is that on the official website of ‘Rust Creek,’ there is a survival guide that details the steps that Sawyer takes to fend herself from the attackers and ensure her survival.
-(You don’t have to be stuck in the Appalachian trail to make use of these techniques either).
+(You don’t have to be stuck in the Appalachian trail to use these techniques either).
 They also have many resources listed in case a viewer wants to learn more about self-defense moves and classes.
 So, if you’re left feeling a morbid sense of doom, then don’t worry, because you can refer to these resources at your convenience.

 Read More: Is Rust Creek a True Story?